spaceuma/MWMP-MatLab/README.md

 - **Constraints matrices definition**: generate the constraints matrices C, D, r, G, h.
 - **Visualization**: prepare the figures if the dynamic plotting is enabled.
 - **SLQR algorithm**: generate the A, B, Q, R matrices and call the SLQ solver iteratively.
-- **Plots**: depict information about the motion plan into some figures.
+- **Plots**: display information about the motion plan into some figures.
 - **Simulation**: run the generated motion plan in a simulation with Simscape SimMechanics.

 ## File tree